Joanna Cherry: 2017–19 Parliament

 Cherry was re-elected as MP for Edinburgh South West at the snap 2017 general election with a decreased vote share of 35.6% and a decreased majority of 1,097.
 Following the election, she came second to Ian Blackford by a few votes to succeed Angus Robertson as SNP Westminster group leader.

 In October 2017, she was an observer at the 2017 Catalan independence referendum.

 In May 2019, executives from Facebook and Twitter appeared before the Parliamentary Joint Committee on Human Rights, of which Cherry was a member, and faced accusations over the way they handled abuse and harassment of parliamentarians on social media.
-Cherry cited several abusive tweets, that were not removed swiftly by Twitter, something the company's head of UK government, public policy and philanthropy, Katy Minshall, described as "absolutely an undesirable situation".
-Following the meeting, Cherry received police protection whilst attending her constituency surgery, having received a death threat sent via social media.
+Cherry cited several abusive tweets that were not removed swiftly by Twitter.
+Cherry received a death threat sent via social media, and was given police protection whilst attending her constituency surgery.

-Following a High Court ruling in May 2019, in favour of The Daily Telegraph, The Independent Parliamentary Standards Authority released figures confirming that 377 MPs had had their parliamentary credit cards suspended for "late, incomplete or incorrect expenses claims since 2015".
-Cherry was included on that list, with the paper reporting that she had had her official credit card repeatedly suspended for failing to repay money on time.
+In May 2019 it was reported that Cherry had had her parliamentary credit card repeatedly suspended for failing to repay money on time.

-On 11 May 2019 The Times reported that Cherry was being investigated by the House of Commons over bullying complaints from four former employees.
-Cherry rejected the allegations, and alleged that they were part of a politically motivated 'smear' campaign, from those within the SNP ranks who opposed her and her views.
-One former staff member took the complaint forward, alleging that Cherry both condoned bullying by her office manager and partook in bullying behaviour herself.
-Cherry was exonerated by the Parliamentary Commissioner for Standards, and given leave to issue a statement to that effect – "I'm pleased to be able to advise that I have been exonerated after an independent investigation into complaints that I had either condoned or been engaged in bullying within my constituency office.".
+On 11 May 2019 it was reported that Cherry was being investigated by the House of Commons over bullying complaints from four former employees.
+Cherry rejected the allegations, and alleged that they were part of a politically-motivated smear campaign from her opponents in the SNP.
+One former staff member took the complaint forward, alleging that Cherry condoned bullying by her office manager and partook in bullying behaviour herself.
+Cherry was exonerated by the Parliamentary Commissioner for Standards, and given leave to issue a statement to that effect.

-Cherry was the leading litigant in the Scottish court case challenging the five-week prorogation of Parliament by Prime Minister Boris Johnson.
+In September 2019, Cherry was the leading litigant in the Scottish court case challenging the five-week prorogation of Parliament by Prime Minister Boris Johnson.
 Her case Cherry v Advocate General for Scotland, together with a case brought in England and Wales by Gina Miller, was ultimately successful in the Supreme Court, resulting in the quashing of the prorogation on 24 September 2019.

 Cherry debating the renegotiated Brexit withdrawal agreement in the House of Commons in October 2019.